Overview

 The diagnostic process can be complex and may involve several steps to determine the nature of a disorder and distinguish it from other potential conditions.
 The health professional can take a comprehensive look at a person's symptoms, history, and overall mental health status.
 In the case of a mental health assessment, the initial interview is often performed by a psychiatrist, psychologist, or clinical social worker.

 The mental health professional might use various tools and methods to gather information during the diagnostic process.
-These methods may include:
+These diagnostic methods may include:

 • Clinical interviews: Interviews are often the first step to diagnosis, allowing the professional to gather information through conversation and questions about symptoms, family history, and life events.